 Eating them freshly roasted is quite enjoyable.
 It’s like snacking on salted watermelon seed.
 However, cacao shell is pretty easy to remove.
 It won’t hurt your hands in any way.

 Be more adventurous and roast the cacao beans yourself.
 You can roast them in a skillet or in a mini coffee roaster.

-You can choose quality beans and develop your own roasting style.
+You can develop the roasting profile you want.
+Choose quality beans and develop your roasting method.
 Get the popular Criollo variety and do a medium roast.

 Aging chocolates improves the flavor.
 However, cacao nibs are best when fresh.
 With beans, equipment, and skill, you can enjoy fresh cacao nibs whenever you want.

 Yes, you can use cacao shells for a variety of things.

 - Source of antioxidants and fibers.
 Cocoa shells are rich in both

 - Use to make tea.
 People have different opinions about it.
 It’s a no for me because it might contain heavy metals, ochratoxin, and microbes

 - Use cacao shells as a cocoa replacement.
 Barry Callebaut has a patent